emilymalecbrown/emb-static/posts/pipedream-fun.md

 ---
 title: "A story of minor automation success"
 date: "2020-09-06"
-draft: true
 ---

 I am currently living on an island.
 No bridges.
 Just a ferry to get off  🚢

 I recently needed to book the ferry to get off the island, but there was no car availability.
 Some things caught my eye as I was going through the checkout: